ElektraInitiative/libelektra/doc/tutorials/snippet-sharing-rest-service.md

 ### Frontend ###

-The frontend does only require small mandatory changes, which have to be made in the `application-config.json` in the `/usr/local/share/elektra/tool_data/rest-frontend`
+The frontend does only require small mandatory changes in its configuration.
-directory:
+Before they can be made, the configuration file has to be mounted though.
+This can be achieved by issuing `kdb mount-rest-frontend-config`.
+The configuration should then be available at `system/sw/elektra/restfrontend/#0/current`.
+To get a list of possible configuration parameters, use `kdb ls system/sw/elektra/restfrontend/#0/current`.

+The parameters that need to be changed in order for the frontend to work correctly, are:

-- Change `backend.root` to the URL where the backend will be reachable, e.g. `http://restapi.libelektra.org/` (with trailing slash!)
+- `system/sw/elektra/restfrontend/#0/current/backend/root`: set it to the URL where the backend will be reachable, e.g. `http://restapi.libelektra.org/` (with trailing slash!)
-- Change `website.url` to the URL where the frontend will be reachable, e.g. `http://libelektra.org/` (with trailing slash!)
+- `system/sw/elektra/restfrontend/#0/current/website/url`: set it to the URL where the frontend will be reachable, e.g. `http://libelektra.org/` (with trailing slash!)

 ## Running the Applications ##